 Erected 1931 by Native Sons of the Golden West, Yosemite Parlor No. 24.

 Location.
-37° 3.609′ N, 121° 13.27′ W. Marker is near Hollister, California, in Santa Clara County Touch for map.
+37° 3.609′ N, 121° 13.27′ W. Marker is near Hollister, California, in Santa Clara County.
+Marker can be reached from Whiskey Flat Road/Trail.
 These markers are located in Pacheco State Park.
 Whiskey Flat Road is gated and locked at the picnic grounds and you must walk 1/4 miles to the employee residences where the adobe is located.
+Touch for map.
 Marker is in this post office area: Hollister CA 95023, United States of America.
+Touch for directions.